erlingrj/iot-temp/report.md

 #### MQTT is valuable to learn
 MQTT is the number one M2M protocol for IoT so it is worth spending some time on it.

-For the first draft of our product we have used QoS_1 and are using the following three topics: */sensors/temperature*, */user/control_policy* and */controller/onoff*.

-A typical MQTT message payload, a temperature sample from the Temperature Sensor would look like this:
-**Timestamp=20-06-2019T08:38:00;Data=34.32913;Src=1**

 ### HTTP
 We are using HTTP to connect the local and the *remote system* .
 The Gateway/Logger gets data from the *remote system* by HTTP GET requests and publises data with HTTP POST requests.
 The Web UI is, of course, also served using HTTP.
+The fact that the Gateway/Logger of the *local system* is polling the *remote system* for new events introduces some overhead and latency.
+This could have been solved by using f.x. a WebSocket between the Gateway/Logger and the *remote system*.
+Then the *remote system* could post the new user input directly to the Gateway/Logger without needing the polling.

 ### Asyncio
 Asyncio is another Python Package that is very central in the *local system* .
 It allows for single threaded multitasking and is necessary to run a MQTT Client or Broker concurrently with anything else.
 Another solution could be to use multithreading but asyncio is superior as it is faster (no context switching) and is already used in HBMQTT

 ### TKinter
 TKinter is a Python wrapper around the famous TK which is a GUI package for the TCL language.
 It has been used to write several notable desktop apps.
-The look and feel of TKinter is a bit archaic but it is an effective and well-documented tool.
-Other alternatives were Kivy and Qt which is more modern GUI engine in Python.
+The look and feel of TKinter is a bit archaic but it is an effective and well-documented tool and has been used for a series of well designed applications.
+Other alternatives were Kivy and Qt which are more modern GUI engines for Python.

 ### Flask
-Flask is a microframework for writing web servers in Python.
+Flask is a microframework for writing web apps in Python.
 Our web service, hosted on AWS, has its backend written in Flask.
 With Flask it is extremely easy to develop and deploy web services.
 Flask is built ontop of Werkzeug which is a WSGI (Web Service Gateway Interface) library.
-WSGI is the Python standard for forwarding requests and responses between the actual web servers (typically Apache or Nginx) and the web application (written using f.x.
+WSGI is the Python standard for forwarding requests and responses between the actual web servers (typically Apache or Nginx) and the web app (written using f.x.
 Flask or Django).

 ### uWSGI, Nginx, systemd
 Flask servers can easily be deployed for testing, but it will then only be able to handle a few concurrent connection.
 To deploy for production we used the linux web server framework nginx to listen to port 80 and uWSGI to pipe incoming requests to the flask backend.
 The webserver is running on an Ubuntu machine hosted on AWS and this application is registred in systemd so that it automatically runs when the machine is booted.

 ### Amazon Web Services
 Amazon Web Services (AWS) is a brilliant cloud serivce by Amazon.
 With a few keystrokes you can boot up a linux machine on one of their worldwide servers, and host a webpage or a web service.
 With Amazon Lambda you can serve http requests without even running a web service.
 We have used EC2 to host our web server and DynamoDB for the databases.
+Other options include other cloud services as Google Cloud, Microsoft Azure but also hosting our own web service on for instance a RPi.
+We chose AWS because it is the most used Cloud Service and we had some experience with it beforehand.

 ## Security